-When using static mode, the Interface Name, VLAN Name, Interface Admin State, IPv4 Address, NetMask and Gateway must be manually configured.
-When using DHCP mode, the switch starts DHCP procedure by click Apply.
+When using static mode, the Interface Name, VLAN Name, Interface Admin State, IPv4 Address, NetMask and Gateway can be manually configured.
+When using DHCP mode, the Switch will first look for a DHCP server to provide it with an IP address (including network mask and default gateway) before using the default or previously entered settings.
 By default the IP setting is static mode with IP address is 10.90.90.90 and subnet mask is 255.0.0.0.